joaostavares/StudyProject/README.md

 ### Comments: <br>

-You can check what is in the `banking db` database while running project acessing `localhost:8080/h2` and using these properties <br>
+You can check what is in the `banking db` database while executing project, accessing `localhost:8080/h2` and using these properties: <br> <br>

 | *Property* |        *Value*        |
 |:----------:|:---------------------:|